tarunzoot/atom/README.md

 You can move the window by pressing **Alt** and dragging with the mouse.

+## Debugging

+To facilitate debugging, define the `ATOM_LOG_FILE` environment variable to specify the path to the desired log file.

 ## Limitations

 Atom is tested and used on Windows only.
 Atom may or may not work as intended on Linux or macOS.